owncloud/ocis/docs/ocis/deployment/ocis_keycloak.md

   `docker-compose up -d`

-* Visit the Keycloak administration console on your configured domain.
-Go to clients settings and add a client.
-The client id is `ocis-web` or the one you changed it to.
-The client protocol is openid-connect.
-The root url for the client is the url you selected for oCIS.
-Then save the client.

-* You may also add users to Keycloak

-* You now can visit oCIS and Traefik dashboard on your configured domains
+* You now can visit oCIS, Keycloak and Traefik dashboard on your configured domains

 ## Local setup
 For a more simple local ocis setup see [Getting started]({{< ref "../getting-started.md" >}})